-The absolute best way to send games to Canadians is via Canadian online gaming stores.
+The best way to send games to Canadians is via Canadian online gaming stores.
 Many of them provide a fixed shipping cost regardless of the order size/cost.
-There are so many stores that a local pickup may be possible for no shipping cost to you!
-This would require the sender to inquire with stores though.(Please help me fill in the location of these stores, and add some more folks!)

-A few great online game stores in Canada:
+A few great online game stores in Canada (Updated for 2018):

 levalet.com (Montreal, QC)

 boardgamebliss.com (Toronto, ON) Great place for imported games!

 store.401games.ca (Toronto, ON)